LDS-Data/lds-church-discipline/README.md

 * [Bruce Holt](http://www.mormonthink.com/personalstories/bruce-holt.htm)—30 Mar 2016—For a Facebook post denouncing Joseph Smith as a "fraud".

-* Jeremy Runnells – 2016 – Author of “The CES Letter” was disciplined for creating a document which asks questions regarding the history of the LDS faith and challenges its truth claims.
-The letter was written in about 2013 and went viral shortly thereafter.
-He resigned during his excommunication proceeding.
+* Jeremy Runnells—17 Apr 2016—Author of "Letter to a CES Director"—[Resigned his church membership during his disciplinary council for apostasy](http://www.mormonthink.com/files/jeremy-runnells-disciplinary-council-transcript.pdf) wherein he was [accused of criticizing church leaders, expressing disbelief in the Scriptures, and expressing opposition to church leaders](https://cesletter.org/resign/) including founding prophet, Joseph Smith.
+He was disciplined for creating a document which asks questions regarding the history of the LDS faith and challenges its truth claims.
+The letter was [written in 2013](https://www.mormonstories.org/podcast/jeremy-runnells-and-his-letter-to-a-ces-director/) and went viral shortly thereafter.

 * [James J. Hamula](https://en.wikipedia.org/wiki/James_J._Hamula)—8 Aug 2017—Member of the First Quorum of Seventy—[Excommunicated for reasons unknown](https://www.sltrib.com/news/2017/08/08/high-ranking-mormon-official-excommunicated-first-such-ouster-in-nearly-3-decades/).
 The first excommunication of a general authority since George P. Lee.

-* Sam Young – 2018 – Leader of the “Protect LDS Children movement” which was encouraging church leaders to stop asking sexually explicit questions to minors during one on one interview.
+* Sam Young—9 Sep 2018—Critic of one-on-one youth interviews, "Protect LDS Children" founder—[Excommunicated "for conduct contrary to the laws and order of the church"](https://www.sltrib.com/religion/2018/09/16/mormon-church/) due to his campaign against one-on-one interviews between adult male church leaders and minors, wherein sexually-themed questions are regularly asked.
+His Protect LDS Children initiative collected over a thousand stories describing harms experienced during such youth interviews and supported protest actions including a signature drive and hunger strike.

 * Bill Reel - Dec 2018 – Popular Mormon podcaster who among other things created a podcast which accused Holland of telling 5 specific lies.